SeLite/SeLite.github.io/ExtraCommands.md

 Commands with name in form `xxxRobust: typeRobust, clickRobust, selectRobust` action the same as original commands `xxx`, but if the target doesn't exist, then they skip and they don't fail.

 # Random data #
 Commands with name in form `xxxRandom: clickRandom, selectRandom, typeRandom, typeRandomEmail` generate controlled random data.
 The commands enter (or select or click) a random value(or an option or a radio button) for a given field (of a specified type).
-Optionally, they can also store the entered/selected/clicked text/choice in a given Selenese variable, so that the test can use it later (e.g. to store it in test DB).
+Optionally, they can also store the entered/selected/clicked text/choice in a given Selenese variable, so that the [script] can use it later (e.g. to store it in [script] DB).

 Those commands perform two functions